dnyaneshbhalerao/todoList-react/readme.md

 npm run build

-# To run on the Wenbpack Server
+# To run on the Webpack Server

 npm run start